 A properly equipped adjuster receives direct-to-field communication beginning with a new claim notification by an email alert.
-A call can immediately be made to set an appointment or an adjuster can engage GPS navigation be dispatched directly to the accident scene to take photographs and statements.
+A call can immediately be made to set an appointment or an adjuster can engage GPS navigation to be dispatched directly to the accident scene to take photographs and statements.
 As the data is collected it is served directly back to the home office claims system.

-One of several estimating tools is then accessed, providing location mapping, scene diagramming using precise laser measurements along with automated damage or square footage calculators, depreciation allowance estimators and the formation of loss statements.
+One of several estimating tools is then accessed, providing location mapping, scene diagramming using precise laser measurements along with automated damage or square footage calculators, depreciation allowance estimators, and the formation of loss statements.

 Fast-Track FNOL Self-Reporting

-Offering customers the ability to self-report First Notice of Loss (FNOL) from their phone or other mobile device establishes a competitive differentiation during a time when customers are the most aware of loss response time and how they treated in the earliest stages.
+Offering customers the ability to self-report First Notice of Loss (FNOL) from their phone or other mobile device establishes a competitive differentiation during a time when customers are the most aware of loss response time and how they are treated in the earliest stages.

-The creation of a customer app that collects photos, key relevant claims data, GPS information and even aerial views of the accident location and then forwards them to a carrier are also gaining popularity.
-Not only does this speed the FNOL process, but it upgrades the correctness and timely reporting of accident information, reduces the burden on the field adjuster and enhances home office data collection.
+The creation of a customer app that collects photos, key relevant claims data, GPS information, and even aerial views of the accident location and then forwards them to a carrier are also gaining popularity.
+Not only does this speed the FNOL process, but it upgrades the correctness and timely reporting of accident information, reduces the burden on the field adjuster, and enhances home office data collection.